 The other monster hit on The Joshua Tree, “I Still Haven’t Found What I’m Looking For,” is perhaps a little too simplistic for my tastes, but it’s still what U2 was all about — a hint of religion sprinkled with doubt.
 Its sound is a prelude to the focus on American roots music that comes later in the album.

 I may get flamed for this, but my least favorite song on the album is the explosive rocker “Bullet the Blue Sky.”
-It’s based only on one chord, and well, you know how I like chord progressions.
-One chord doesn’t cut it for me.
+It’s based only on one chord, and I like chord progressions.
+One chord doesn’t progress anywhere, and neither does the song.
+The only saving grace is The Edge making incredible noises on his guitar.

 We get a piece of Americana at the beginning of “Running to Stand Still” – a restless blues guitar solo that eventually settles down into keyboards as Bono sings about a woman struggling with drug addiction.
 It’s a relatively quiet number that was the perfect ending to Side 1.

 Side 2 begins with “Red Hill Mining Town,” which is generally overlooked on this album, but it’s one of Bono’s better melodies.
-Then it’s back to old U2 with “In God’s Country,” with The Edge playing his trademark guitar sound throughout the song.
-It’s followed by a tribute to blues/country, “Trip Through Your Wires,” my second least favorite song on the album (go figure).
+Then it’s back to old U2 with “In God’s Country,” with The Edge playing his trademark chiming guitar sound throughout the song.
+It’s followed by a tribute to blues/country, “Trip Through Your Wires,” my second least favorite song on the album.

-I see the last three songs on the album as almost a medley.
+I see the last three songs on the album as almost a medley, or at least a curtain call.
 “One Tree Hill,” a tribute to assistant Greg Carroll, who had died in a motorcycle accident in 1986, has haunting strings and another memorable riff by the Edge.
 “Exit” is angry, lost and out of control; it’s mostly a musical number that builds in intensity before quieting down, only to emerge with a vengeance.
 Finally, “Mothers of the Disappeared” is an odd coda with an easy-to-remember melody.

-The album turns 30 today, and I still listen to it.
+I still listen to it.
 I’ve made my own version, substituting B-sides for “Bullet the Blue Sky” and “Trip Through Your Wires.”
-I even made a double album – Bono had originally envisioned the album’s title as The Two Americas and wanted to make it a double album.
-As it stands, The Joshua Tree is still close to legendary; it topped the charts worldwide, sold 25 million copies, and stands near the top of many greatest album lists (39th on critics’ lists, according to Acclaimed Music, 59th according to The Guardian, 11th according to Hot Press, 62nd according to Spin, and 27th according to Rolling Stone).
+I even made a double album — Bono had originally envisioned the album’s title as The Two Americas and wanted to make it a double album.
+As it stands, The Joshua Tree is still close to legendary; it topped the charts worldwide, sold 25 million copies, and stands near the top of many greatest album lists (40th on critics’ lists, according to Acclaimed Music, 59th according to The Guardian and 11th according to Hot Press).

 Later, U2 would take their infatuation with America — and their ego — a bit too far with an album and movie, then take a 180-degree turn with the European-influenced Achtung, Baby.
 And that was the beginning of the end of my hero worship.